stjudecloud/ngsderive/docs/subcommands/strandedness.md

 | 80% <= `reverse_reads_pct`        | `Stranded-Reverse` |
 | Else                              | `Inconclusive`     |

 The tool will repeat the strandedness test at most `--max-tries` times to try to find a non-`Inconclusive` prediction.
+Results are cumulative, so each repeated test adds to the sample size used to derive strandedness.

 ## Differences